elliotlarson/dev-notes/firebase-notes.md

 ## Modeling data

 Here is a [good StackOverflow response](http://stackoverflow.com/questions/16638660/firebase-data-structure-and-url/16651115#16651115) about data modeling in Firebase, written by a Firebase engineer.
 He goes over the different tradoffs when doing basic data modeling in different ways with Firebase.

+### Fanning out

+You will encounter the term "fan-out" in discussions of Firebase data modeling.
+The idea is that if you need to query data from multiple places, it may be more performant to write this data to these locations, duplicating and denormalizing the data.
+This may increase your read performance.

+For example, say you have a Twitter clone.
+Your twitter feed is the culmination of all of your tweets mixed in with all of the tweets from people you are following.
+In a tranditional RDBS you might have a single Tweets table.
+Each Tweet would have a user ID associated with it.
+To ge the feed, you might get a list of user IDs for users who you are following and then you could select all tweets with user ID `IN()` the set.

+However, Firebase doesn't give you the ability to do `IN()` queries or even `WHERE` statements.
+If you stored all tweets in a single master feed, to get a user's feed you would need to grab tweets for each user individually and then manually assemble and sort the tweets to compose the feed.
+To do this in Firebase, you might have a feed for each user.
+When you save a tweet, it's added to your feed and it is added/duplicated onto the feed of every user who's following you.
+This is "fanning-out".